jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 set of compute tasks is referred to as a compute set, both throughout this article and within the poplar programming model.
 When a compute set is executed the program can not move onto the next task until all tasks in the compute set are completed.
-As such it best to have tasks of a similar duration otherwise the IPU-Tiles are stood idle awaiting a single task to finish.
+As such it is best to have tasks of a similar duration otherwise the IPU-Tiles are stood idle awaiting a single task to finish.

 The IPUs already provide a lot of functionality within artificial intelligence and machine learning, and can be used by popular ML packages such as TensorFlow and PyTorch.
-These, however, will not discussed here and instead we will focus on writing and executing bespoke C++ programs for the IPU.
+These, however, will not be discussed here and instead we will focus on writing and executing bespoke C++ programs for the IPU.
 Running applications on the IPU requires two parts, both need to be written in C++.
 The first part is the codelet, this is the compute task associated with a vertex.
 We will